USEPA/RTR2HEM/README.md

  - Not being connected to a VPN
  - Restarting your computer
  - Copying all necessary folders into a new directory, and then creating a new virtual environment

+## Updating the Tool
+### QA Queries
+All queries are located in `src/modules/queries/QA`, and follow the same naming pattern.
+If a new query needs to be created, it should be named `_##_NAME.py` and its class should also be called `class NAME`.
+In order to be ran, this file needs to be imported into `src/modules/queries/QA/__init__.py`.
+Refer to any existing queries to check as reference.
+I'd recommend just copying another query as a starting point.

+All query classes should inherit from `qa_base.py`, which contains information like what color the QA outcome should be and file paths.
+In the new query, private member variables `qa_num` and `qa_title` need to be set.
+The `self.update` method should be used to attach the text results (outcome, message, result) to the html QA output.
+All results, and calls to self.update should be done in a class method called `run`.
+Any resulting data to write to a QA excel sheet should be assigned to `self.qa_df`.

+`qa_num` is used as the entry point into a tab in the QA excel sheet, so this tab, along with the appropriate columns, needs to be added into `static/Tier1_QA_Details.xlsx`.

 ## Changelog